 Tegan is currently working in our Tiny Tadpoles and Curious Koalas Room.
 Tegan started working at Mother Goose in 2013 as a trainee.
 Tegan has since completed her Cert 3 in Childrens Services, First Aid Certificate, Emergency Asthma Management and Anaphylaxis training.
-Tegan has returned to work Part Time, Wednesdays and Fridays 9-5 after starting a family.
+Tegan has returned to work Part Time after starting a family.

 I believe that through unhurried self-directed play children are able to explore materials and ideas, develop passions and form friendships with their peers.
 I support children to experiment and problem solve and love seeing that smile and ‘I did it!’ moment as the child realises how capable and competent they are.

 I recognise and celebrate each child’s uniqueness and by valuing each child’s strengths, interests, skills, abilities and knowledge I will extend their learning.

 Dr James P Comer said that “no significant learning occurs without a significant relationship”.
 This highlights the importance of children developing secure attachments in early childhood.
 I believe that by reading a baby’s cues and meeting a child’s needs through consistent and loving care this secure attachment will form.

 The wonderful Magda Gerber said “When you hold an infant, hold him not just with your body but with your mind and heart”.
 I truly believe in this power of connection, I believe in guiding, encouraging, listening, understanding, responding and communicating.

 Building positive relationships with colleagues based on respect, teamwork and communication is very important to me as it creates a caring and supporting environment.